jax-ml/jax/docs/notebooks/autodiff_remat.md

 When differentiated functions are staged out to XLA for compilation, for example by applying `jax.jit` to a function which contains a `jax.grad` call, XLA will automatically optimize the computation, including decisions about when to compute or rematerialize values.
 As a result, **`jax.checkpoint` often isn't needed for differentiated functions under a `jax.jit`**.
 XLA will optimize things for you.

 One exception is when using staged-out control flow, like `jax.lax.scan`.
-Automatic compiler optimizations between multiple control flow primitives, e.g. between a forward-pass `scan` and the corresponding backward-pass `scan`, aren't aren't as thorough.
-As a result, it's often a good idea to use `jax.checkpoint` on the body function we pass to `jax.lax.scan`.
+Automatic compiler optimizations across multiple control flow primitives, e.g. across a forward-pass `scan` and the corresponding backward-pass `scan`, typically aren't aren't as thorough.
+As a result, it's often a good idea to use `jax.checkpoint` on the body function passed to `jax.lax.scan`.

-For example, one common pattern in large Transformer models is to express the architecture as a `jax.lax.scan` over layers so as to reduce compilation times.
+For example, one common pattern in large [Transformer models](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) is to express the architecture as a `jax.lax.scan` over layers so as to reduce compilation times.
 That is, using a simple fully-connected network as an analogy, instead of writing something like this:

 +++ {"id": "BUeqKFRS5yPU"}